avigewirtz/avigewirtz.github.io-/gcc-build-process/page-1/preprocessing-stage.md

 The `#include` directive instructs the preprocessor to grab the contents of a specified file and paste it directly into the current file where the `#include` directive appears.
 For example, in `testcircle.c`, the preprocessor replaces `#include <stdio.h>` with the contents of `stdio.h`, a system header file that contains, among other things, declarations of standard I/O functions such as `printf` and `scanf`.

 {% hint style="info" %}
-ASIDE BOX: #included files are typically header files, but it ca technically be any file.
-For example, a .c file can be included: #include "main.c".
+ASIDE BOX: #included files are typically header files, but technically any file can be included.
 {% endhint %}

 {% hint style="info" %}